dogukanakkaya/iconpicker/README.md

   searchable: true, // default: true (use the input as a search box)
   selectedClass: "selected", // default: true (selected icon class)
-  containerClass: "my-picker", // default: (container class of biconpicker) });
+  containerClass: "my-picker", // default: (container class of biconpicker)
+  hideOnSelect: true // default true (hides the dropdown on select) });
 ```